ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 # Step 10: Creating the database
 The city's water information and carbon information is stored in a database, so now that you have this MongoDB collection you want to populate it with data.
 Here you have two options
 - Run our scripts and populate the data base with every city in California (this might take a bit under an hour but you will get a more accurate representation of the full potentail of the app).
 If you choose this option proceed to Step 10a.
--Or if you just want to manually copy and paste data for a couple of cities to see the general overview of the app proceed to Step 10b.
+-Or if you just want to manually copy and paste data for a couple of cities on MongoDB to see the general overview of the app proceed to Step 10b.

 # Step 10a: Populating the database through the script
 First you will want to run the Carbon script.

 To see the file, navigate to the folder scripts and the file carbonScript.py
-  * scripts/carbonScript.py`
+  * scripts/carbonScript.py

 To run the script type `python3 scripts/carbonScript.py` in your terminal.